Skip to main content

 • Any other information you would like to know or would like the host to know

-• Research the organization and the person before your externship
+• Research the organization and the person before your conversation

-• Prepare questions to ask during your visit and bring something to take notes
+• Prepare questions to ask during your visit and be prepared to take notes

-• Remember this is not a job interview; use this time to ask questions, learn and observe
+• Remember this is not work experience; use this time to ask questions, learn and observe

 • Follow up with a thank you note